osmandapp/web/main/docs/user/personal/favorites.md

 ## Manage Favorites

-In order to open Favorites list:
+In order to open Favorites list go to:

 <Tabs groupId="operating-systems">